 Mile Marker #32

-Waia’napanapa State Park is a must see on the road to Hana!
+Waia’napanapa State Park is one of the best stops on the road to Hana!
 Reservations are required and available up to 30 days in advance here.
 Parking is free for Hawaii residents and costs $10 for everyone else.
 Visitors must select a time slot at the time of booking.
 If you drive to Hana from Paia and make the few stops mentioned above, I would recommend getting the 10:00AM-12:30PM time slot.
 If you drive the loop like we did, I recommend the 12:30PM-3:00PM time slot unless you plan on spending a significant amount of time at the locations below.

 You may worry about not having enough time, but I found that 21/2 hours was enough to explore the park and enjoy the beach.
 I recommend hiking the trails to the right and left of the main beach for gorgeous views of the islets and sea caves and of course lounging on the black sand to relax.